 Diagnosis of chronic granulomatous disease is by a flow cytometric oxidative (respiratory) burst assay to detect oxygen radical production using dihydrorhodamine 123 (DHR) or nitroblue tetrazolium (NBT).
 This test can also identify female carriers of the X-linked form and recessive forms.
 In these forms, the assay using DHR demonstrates 2 populations of phagocytes, normal and affected.

 Genetic testing is done to confirm the genetic defect but is not required to make the diagnosis.
-Siblings are usually screened using DHR shortly after the diagnosis.
+Siblings are usually screened using DHR.

 Hypergammaglobulinemia and anemia can occur; erythrocyte sedimentation rate is elevated.